maggusf/s4dbs_ansible_role/README.md

 ## Role Variables

-This role supports the following variables (vars/main.yml), which you can override in your playbook or inventory files:
+This role supports the following variables (vars/main.yml), which you can override in your playbook or inventory files.

+### Basic Variables

 - **`s4dbs_base_dir`**: Base directory for SpeedGain installation.
 Default is `/opt/s4dbs`.
 - **`postgres_volume_path`**: Path for PostgreSQL data volume.
 Default is `{{ s4dbs_base_dir }}/postgres`.